Advertising management: Theories of advertising effects

 Studies have repeatedly demonstrated a clear association between advertising and sales response.
 Yet the exact process that leads from the consumer of being exposed to an advertising message through to a purchase or behavioral response is not entirely clear.
-Noting the difficulties in explaining how advertising works, one theorist wrote, "Only the brave or ignorant...can say exactly what advertising does in the market place."
+Noting the difficulties in explaining how advertising works, one theorist wrote, "Only the brave or ignorant...can say exactly what advertising does in the marketplace."

 The advertising and marketing literature suggests a variety of different models to explain how advertising works.
 These models are not competing theories, but rather explanations of how advertising persuades or influences different types of consumers in different purchase contexts.
 In a seminal paper, Vankratsas and Ambler surveyed more than 250 papers to develop a typology of advertising models.
 They identified four broad classes of model: cognitive information models, pure affect models, hierarchy of effect models, integrative models and hierarchy-free models.